ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/README.md

 - **Backbone:** `google/gemma-3-27b-it` (primary); alternatives tested include Qwen3-32B and Llama models.
 - **Training Dataset:** `XenArcAI/MathX-5M` — large-scale, step-wise math reasoning dataset.
   Loaded in streaming/subset mode for efficiency.

-### Dataset Selection Rationale

-- **Large-Scale Chain-of-Thought Data:**
-  MathX-5M provides millions of high-quality, step-by-step reasoning examples, which directly support the Math Agent's objective of generating structured, pedagogical explanations.

-- **Broad Curriculum Coverage:**
-  The dataset spans basic arithmetic to advanced calculus, enabling the model to generalize across a wide range of mathematical topics and difficulty levels.

-- **Ideal for Instruction Tuning:**
-  The high example count and consistent format make the dataset suitable for large-scale instruction fine-tuning without requiring heavy preprocessing or synthetic augmentation.

-- **Explicit Reasoning Traces:**
-  Each example includes detailed chain-of-thought reasoning, helping the model learn not only the final answer but also the reasoning process—essential for step-wise solution generation.

-- **Improved Generalization:**
-  The dataset’s diversity and structured solutions help the model develop stable problem-solving patterns, improving performance on both simple and complex queries.

 **Recommended LoRA Configuration**